afuous/handDetector/README.md

 # handDetector

+---

+## Update

+I tried to get this working again but the fact that I originally made this with a now-old version of OpenCV on Windows with Java made that annoying.
+It seemed easier to rewrite it in Python.
+To use the hand detector, run `handDetector.py`, which requires OpenCV and numpy.
+Custom actions can be put in `actions.py`; the defaults are for playing the pong demo.
+To detect your hand, the program needs to calibrate at first, so put your hands up and down as instructed then press space.

+---

-A java program written using OpenCV that will execute a specified script whenever the left or right hand is raised or lowered
+A java program written using OpenCV that will execute a specified script whenever the left or right hand is raised or lowered.

 ## Compiling and Running
 You will need to have OpenCV installed for java.
 To compile, use `javac -cp opencv-2410.jar HandDetector.java`.
 Use a different classpath if you have a different version of OpenCV.
 To run, use `java -cp opencv-2410.jar;.
 HandDetector.java`.
 It can be packaged into an executable jar file by creating a `manifest.mf` file with the following contents:
 ```